 Next steps are already simple and straightforward.
 Complete each page and click next:

-Tip: Ready current passport because you will need some of the information from there.
+Tip: Ready your current passport because you will need some of the information there.

 Step 3: Wait for the email confirmation and pay the Philippine passport application fee